ratawfiq/SoftwareEngineer/README.md

 V1.0 - 11/06/18 - Qian:

-  1) need a seperate 'view menu page'
+  1) [FIXED]need a seperate 'view menu page'

   2) in 'menu page',
-      - changed the type-in qty to selection box.
+      - [NOT VALID ANY MORE] changed the type-in qty to selection box.
 System requiements need to be udpated accordingly.
       - [FIXED] button #3 & #5 is not working now.
       - [FIXED] total price of food #6 is not calculated correctly.
       - each food price is supposed to read from database.
 Currently they are static in front end.
       - might want to rename all variables, i.e. qtyInput01, qty01, calQty01, temp, test, etc.

   3) [FIXED] in 'customer landing page',
-      - pic size needs to be identical
+      - [FIXED]pic size needs to be identical
-      - [TO BE FIXED] center cards
+      - [FIXED] center cards

   4) [FIXED] 'delivery address page' needs .js file
-  5) 'order confirmation page' needs .js file
+  5) [FIXED]'order confirmation page' needs .js file

   v1.1 11/07/18 - Eric:
   1. [FIXED] In IE, customer landing page buttons dont have same size.